GainaOctavian/EchoFeed/README.md

 ## System Architecture

-The application is based on a microservices architecture, enhancing modularity, scalability, and maintainability.
+The application is based on a modular architecture, enhancing scalability and maintainability.

 - **Frontend:** Developed using NiceGUI for dynamic, responsive design.
 - **Backend:** Built with FastAPI, handling API endpoints, user management, and business logic.